-Vice Chairman

-Ahmed Ali Al Sayegh
+Vice Chairman Ahmed Ali Al Sayegh

-Ahmed Ali Al Sayegh is the Chairman of Abu Dhabi Future Energy Company (MASDAR), and serves as the Vice Chairman of the Emirates Wildlife Society.
-He is also the CEO of Dolphin Energy Limited, a strategic energy initiative involving the production and processing of natural gas from Qatar and its transportation to the markets of the U.A.E. and Oman.
+Ahmed Ali Al Sayegh is the chairman of Abu Dhabi Global Market and a board member Etihad Airways.
+He is also the Managing Director of Dolphin Energy Limited, a strategic energy initiative involving the production and processing of natural gas from Qatar and its transportation to the markets of the U.A.E. and Oman.
 He holds a degree in Economics and Finance from Lewis & Clark College, USA.